scott-vision/YOLO-COCO-Converter/README.md

 ## Features
 - YOLO -> COCO: Build COCO JSON from YOLO labels and image sizes
+- Categories in COCO output now include a `supercategory` field (defaults to the class name)
 - COCO -> YOLO: Write YOLO .txt labels and `classes.txt` from COCO
 - Merge COCO: Merge multiple COCO datasets with id remapping and options
 - Optional Pillow for image size detection; or provide a sizes CSV